nandini123673/myfirstrepository/gitcommands/README.md

 ## git log : it is used to display the commit history of a git repository.
 It shows all the commits made in the repository.
 syntax :
         git log
-        file name: restore.txt : Practice file for the git log command.

 Steps :
 Created a GitHub Repository.
-Initialized a local git repository using git init open restore.txt file using cat restore.txt. the content is visible already in that file. git add command and git commit commands used to add and commit git add restore.txt and git commit -m "" pushed the repository to git hub using git push. used git log command to display commit history.
+Initialized a local git repository using git init open  file using cat  the content is visible already in that file. git add command and git commit commands used to add and commit git add restore.txt and git commit -m "" pushed the repository to git hub using git push. used git log command to display commit history.